thayeylolu/taiwo-owoseni/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Machine Learning
-  - Open-Source Contribution
+  - Open-Source
-  - NLP Enthusiast
+  - Data Engineering

 # Education to show in About widget
 education: